opt12/EnterThePromisedLand/README.md

 Cheers,
 Felix

-For all of you who reant to dig deeper, I strongly recommend:
+For all of you who want to dig deeper, I strongly recommend:
 * For a first scratch at the surface, but worth reading:
 Parker, Daniel: JavaScript with promises,
 ISBN: 9781449373214, http://proquest.tech.safaribooksonline.de/9781491930779